-Part VIII recognizes the increasing importance of compliance with the anti-money laundering and anti-terrorist financing provisions of the Bank Secrecy Act ("BSA") and the USA PATRIOT Act, and with the economic sanctions/embargoes administered by the U.S. Office of Foreign Assets Control ("OFAC").
-Key regulatory issues are addressed through descriptions of "red flags" and "best practices" regarding BSA/PATRIOT Act/OFAC compliance requirements.
-The continuing and aggressive nature of securities/bank regulatory/Department of Justice enforcement actions are given particular attention, and those sections of Part VIII which deal with economic sanctions and OFAC issues have been revised and expanded.
+Part VIII recognizes the enormous importance of compliance with the anti-money laundering and anti-terrorist financing provisions of the Bank Secrecy Act (BSA) and the USA PATRIOT Act, and with the economic sanctions/embargoes administered by the U.S. Office of Foreign Assets Control (OFAC).
+Part VIII has been streamlined and reorganized, and key regulatory issues are addressed through descriptions of "red flags" and "best practices" regarding BSA/PATRIOT Act/OFAC compliance requirements.
+The continuing and aggressive nature of securities/bank regulatory/Department of Justice enforcement actions, as well as issues with respect to "virtual currencies", are given particular attention.

-In addition, Part VIII includes a substantially enhanced discussion of the Foreign Corrupt Practices Act (FCPA) and other anti-corruption/anti-bribery initiatives, and their implications for the provision of global financial services.
+In addition, Part VIII includes an expanded discussion of the Foreign Corrupt Practices Act (FCPA) and other anti-corruption/anti-bribery initiatives, and their implications for the provision of global financial services.

 Part VIII also covers a broad range of private banking, fiduciary, mutual fund and asset management issues, and emphasizes the most recent developments respecting funds management and collective investment vehicles, including legislative and regulatory enhancements (under the Dodd-Frank Act and otherwise), enforcement actions (including in respect of "Ponzi schemes", and their impact on asset management, supervisory and control issues), and enhanced disclosure, code of ethics, director responsibility and conflict-of-interest considerations.
-The discussion of securities law issues affecting asset management activities is streamlined and re-focused.